Troubleshooting connection to SharePoint Online

 Uninstall-Module Microsoft.Online.Sharepoint.PowerShell

-4. Open C:\Windows\Microsoft.NET\assembly\GAC_MSIL and remove folders: 'Microsoft.SharePoint.Client' and 'Microsoft.SharePoint.Client.Runtime'.
+4. Open C:\Windows\Microsoft.NET\assembly\GAC_MSIL and remove folders: Microsoft.SharePoint.Client and Microsoft.SharePoint.Client.Runtime.

-6. Start Cayosoft Administrator service.
+6. Start the Cayosoft Administrator Service.

 Comments